What’s the one piece of content you look forward to the most?

-Instead of relying on a publisher’s statistics to determine the reach and success of an advertising campaign, Porter allows Net-A-Porter to measure ROI with an unrivaled clarity.
+Instead of relying on a publisher’s statistics to determine the reach and success of an advertising campaign, Porter allows Net-A-Porter to measure ROI with an unrivalled clarity.
 Just take a look at what Kraft has done with the insights they gather from their widely popular Food & Family magazine.

-Macleod-Smith, has shed some light on the genuine ROI generated by Porter magazine:
+Macleod-Smith has shed some light on the genuine ROI generated by Porter magazine:

 “Customers who subscribe to Porter increase their spend on the site by 125 per cent and their rate of frequency on the site by 25 per cent.
 Recent stats also show that 35 per cent of Net-A-Porter.com’s highest spenders – EIPs (Extremely Important People) – called their personal shopper after reading (the magazine).